openSUSE/scatool-container/README.md

 2. Install podman from the Containers Module

 > [!NOTE]
 > The container can run as any non-root user.
-However, I will create a user, scawork, dedicated to analyzing supportconfigs.
+However, I will create a user, **scawork**, dedicated to analyzing supportconfigs.

 3. Login as **root**:
    1. Add the scawork user